SilkRose/Pony/stories/deternal/deternal.md

 Fluttershy frowned.
 "I'm sorry I've been asking for so much help lately.
 I've been having a lot of trouble taking care of all the animals.
 I used to be able to handle it fine, but it's so hard nowadays."

 Pinkie understood.
 "I get what you mean.
 Throwing parties is a lot harder now, too, at our age, but Twilight is such a big help."
+[I SHOULD RECOMMEND THAT YOU REPLACE THE ACTION TAG.
+"UNDERSTOOD" IS DEFINITELY TELLING INSTEAD OF SHOWING. *NODDED SYMPATHETICALLY*, PERHAPS, OR SOMETHING OF THIS DESCRIPTION]

-Twilight didn't know what to say, but the situation made her very self-aware of how young she still looked while her friends were ageing and grey.
+Twilight didn't know what to say, but the situation made her very self-aware of how young she still looked while her friends were aging and gray.
+[STANDARDISED AmE SPELLING]

 Fluttershy sighed.
 "Can I tell you girls something?"